lanacaplana/lanacaplana.github.io/site/content/post/assess_productivity_remote/index.md

 ---
-title: How to measure productivity in a remote context
+title: How to assess productivity in a remote context
 description: "How to measure productivity in a remote context"
 date: 2023-01-11
 featured: